Detention (2019 film): Plot

 Inspired by how her mother framed her abusive and philandering father and got him arrested; Ray planned to get rid of Miss Yin.
 She exploited Wei's crush on her and convinced him to let her borrow a copy of one of the club's books.
 Ray then handed the contraband over to Inspector Bai, hoping that Yin would be dismissed.
 However, Chang and the book club members were arrested along with Yin.
 In the auditorium, Wei sees the other book club members have been strung up and executed; and is captured by the school's military inspector Bai.
 Ray appears and slits Wei's throat before shooting Yin with Bai's gun.
 Much to her horror and sorrow, Ray witnesses Chang's execution.
 She is then accosted by the school's students, who call her a murderer.
 Ray then recalls that she killed herself out of guilt after the book club's arrest; and that she has been trapped in a hellish, cyclic purgatory, repressing her memories and refusing to acknowledge her wrongdoings.
 Chang's spirit appears to Ray and tells her to save Wei so that one of them can live on and remember.

 Ray rescues Wei (now unharmed); but is caught by the Lantern Ghost.
 Bai tempts Ray to repress her memories again and continue denying her guilt.
-Ray refuses to do so any longer, defeating the Lantern Ghost.
+Ray refuses to do so any longer, and the Lantern Ghost shatters to pieces.
 Ray and Wei run to the school's gate as shadows overtake the building.
 Ray helps him climb over and urges him to live on while she remains behind.
 Wei escapes and awakens back in prison.
 He confesses to his crimes and opens himself to any punishment, provided that he be allowed to live.

 Years later, a middle-aged Wei visits now-closed and soon to be demolished school.
 Following Chang's last wish, he locates a hidden copy of one of the banned books.
 In one of the empty classrooms, he presents the book to Ray's ghost.
 In it, she finds a jade deer pendant Chang had given her, as well as a last, loving letter wherein Chang promises to meet her in the next life.

-Easter eggs
+Themes

 There are some easter eggs related to the dictatorship.
 Fang Ray Shin's student ID in the game is "5350126," but in the film, it has been changed to "493856," symbolizing the commemoration of martial law in Taiwan in 1949, lasting for 38 years and 56 days.
 Wei Chung-ting's student ID "501014" commemorates the death anniversary of Zhōng Hàodōng, former principal of National Keelung Senior High School.
 As a member of the Chinese Communist Party, Zhōng Hàodōng organized the Guangming Daily (Guāngmíng Rìbào) and advocated overthrowing the regime that caused the 228 incident.
 He was arrested by the Chiang Kai-shek dictatorship and executed by firing squad on October 14, 1950, in the town of Machang.